 A typical Japanese house

-The average size of a new house in Tokyo’s 23 wards is 100sqm (1076 sqft).
-In central Tokyo, the typical home is a narrow, 3-storey structure with a carspace, bedroom and bathroom on the 1st floor, living/dining/kitchen on the 2nd floor, 2 more bedrooms on the 3rd floor and and sometimes a small rooftop deck.
+The average size of a new house in Tokyo’s 23 wards is around 100sqm (1076 sq.ft).
+In Tokyo, the typical home is a narrow, 3-storey structure with a car space, bedroom and bathroom on the ground floor, living/dining/kitchen on the 2nd floor, 2 more bedrooms on the 3rd floor, and sometimes a small rooftop deck for drying laundry.
 Due to high land values and small block sizes, they very rarely have space for a garden.

-In a 2-storey house, the living area is usually on the 2nd floor and bedrooms and bathroom on the 1st floor.
-This is because the 1st floor tends to be the darkest part of the house (due to neighbouring houses being quite close), so having sleeping space on the 1st floor is more practical.
+In a 2-storey house, the living area is usually on the 2nd floor and bedrooms and bathroom on the ground floor.
+This is because the ground floor tends to be the darkest part of the house due to neighbouring houses being quite close, so having sleeping space on the ground floor is more practical.
 Since the living and kitchen is where most people spend the daylight hours, it makes sense to have these on the 2nd floor.

 Bathroom installation is cheapest for the ground floor.
-It costs more to install a bathroom on a higher floor, so you will usually see these on the 1st floor.
+It costs more to install a bathroom on a higher floor, so you will usually see these on the ground floor.

-Some houses will call the 1st floor the basement floor, even though it may not appear to be underground.
-This is due to certain zoning laws that limit the total area of a house (capacity ratio, or yosekiritsu).
+Some houses will call the ground floor the basement floor, even though it may not appear to be entirely underground.
+This may be due to a sloping block of land.

 The drawback to basements is that they require a lot of ventilation and adequate drainage.
 Japan has some very humid summers and basements can develop serious mold without adequate ventilation.
-It is important to check for any signs of mold when inspecting a house.
+They require dehumidifiers to operate around the clock.

 Does the house have a warranty against defects or is it being sold without any warranty (kashitanpo-menseki)?